 Genome Annotation and Similarity Analysis

-One near-full length Astrovirus contig with high coverage was recovered from a male, juvenile Rousettus madagascariensis, 6,593 bp in length.
+One near-full length Astrovirus contig with high coverage was recovered from a male, juvenile Rousettus madagascariensis bat, 6,593 bp in length.
 By aligning this sequence to annotated full genome Mamastroviruses from NCBI, we successfully annotated ORF1a, ORF1b, which contains the RdRp region, and ORF2.
 An additional near full length Astrovirus contig was recovered from the same individual, but the coverage was low and so it was disregarded (see supplement).

 All other astrovirus detections aligned within the ORF2 region, which does not contain coding regions that have been the target of PCR.